-Students applying to transfer must submit the online application by November 1 with the appropriate documents by November 16.
-Notification of the admission decisions are made on a rolling basis beginning December 1.
+Students applying to transfer must submit the online application with the appropriate documents by November 1.
+Notification of the admission decisions are made by December 1.

 All admission decisions are final.
 There are three admission outcomes from Spring Transfer Decision; the admission committee will:

 - Waitlist – Applicants who are offered a place on the waitlist may elect to be considered for admission if space in the class becomes available.

 - Deny – Denied applicants are welcome to re-apply in the following application cycle.

 Both high school and college performance are evaluated in the transfer admission review, and special emphasis is given to performance at the college level.

 Applicants must have earned at least a 3.2 GPA in their most recent college work in order to be considered for admission.
 Those offered admission as transfer students typically have a GPA of 3.5 or higher.
 GPAs in college are evaluated within the context of the degree of difficulty of coursework pursued and competitiveness of the college you have attended.

 Transfer applicants do not have specific coursework requirements based on their intended area of study at Rice.
 However the Admission Committee will consider an applicant’s pursuit of and performance in relevant coursework.

 Official college transcripts must be submitted from all institutions the applicant has attended.

 Official college transcripts must be submitted through a school’s online ordering system, an eTranscript service (such as the National Student Clearinghouse), or sent via postal mail directly to the Office of Admission.
 Transcripts will not be accepted by fax or email.